 Sunderland Museum & Winter Gardens have restarted the schools’ workshop programme these are delivered in the museum, with workshops adapted to fit in with Covid safety guidelines.
 School Workshops, Learning Resources

-We are now offering virtual visits with digital sessions, virtual tours and handling materials for use in classrooms and other educational settings.
-Schools can also borrow ‘Museum in a Box’ artefact boxes from the Museum with supporting interpretation for periods of 1 – 4 weeks.
+We can also offer virtual visits with digital sessions, virtual tours and handling materials for use in classrooms and other educational settings.
+Schools and community groups can also borrow ‘Museum in a Box’ artefact boxes from the Museum with supporting interpretation for periods of 1 – 4 weeks.
 Visit the School Workshops, Learning Resources and Museum in a Box pages to find out more.

-Museum learning staff can also visit your school or educational setting in the Sunderland area to deliver sessions in accordance with your school or group COVID safety guidelines.
+Museum learning staff can also visit schools or educational settings in the Sunderland area to deliver sessions in accordance with your school or group Covid safety guidelines.
 To find out more or to make a booking please contact Marie Harrison, Public Engagement & Learning Officer at [email protected].
-You could also fill the Learning Enquiry Form or contact the Public Engagement & Learning Team on 0191 561 8608.
-We aim to respond to all enquiries within 3 working days.

 Sunderland Museum & Winter Gardens welcomes all learners, including those who have special educational needs and disabilities.
 Schools can book workshops facilitated by learning staff on topics related to our Museum collections.
 Learning staff will work with you to plan workshops to meet your individual pupil and group needs.
 We ask for a minimum of 4 weeks’ notice to prepare new sessions.